-Quick Answer: No annual inspection needed in Western Australia.
+Quick Answer: There’s no no annual inspection needed in Western Australia to maintain your vehicle licence.

 Here’s a summary of the key Vehicle Registration Rules in Western Australia (WA):

-• Registration Requirement: All vehicles driven on WA roads must be registered, with exceptions for temporary permits or towed unregistered vehicles.
+- All motor vehicles driven on WA roads must be registered, with exceptions for temporary permits or towed unregistered vehicles.

 Here’s a breakdown of what’s typically checked during a WA vehcile registration inspection: